Cap Tourmente National Wildlife Area

 Please note

 Access to the Cap Tourmente NWA is restricted to designated areas and times of the year, and subject to payment of an entrance fee.
-Access to Cap Tourmente National Wildlife Area (NWA) is forbidden outside of these opening times.
+Access to Cap Tourmente NWA is forbidden outside of these opening times.
 The NWA can be closed without notice.
-Public notices listing the activities permitted within the wildlife area are posted at area access points.
-For more information on what is permitted in NWAs, consult the NWA Management and Activities page.
+Any authorized activities are listed in Schedule I.1 of the Wildlife Area Regulations; signage is also posted at access points.

 Fees